How do you reach your goals and accomplish your dreams?

 “So, did you just stop planning?”

 Not exactly, I just stopped over-planning and shifted my focus to the many other aspects of getting sh*t done that planning makes you ignore.

 When you’re just planning, it’s so easy.

 All you’re doing is setting goals, without having to actually get in the dirt and make something happen.
-You don’t have to worry about beating procrastination, finding your focus, prioritizing your resources, being accountable, getting motivated or other crucial steps to slaying your goals.
+You don’t have to worry about beating procrastination, finding your focus, prioritizing your time, being accountable, getting motivated or other crucial steps to slaying your goals.
 This is the 80%.

 You realize that the plan is only a smaller portion (the 20%) when you actually get going.
 You only realize that you need these other steps when you move on from the planning.